USB Charging

 Note: USB Type A D+/D- are configured on each USB power source with a different of resistor network to advertise charger capability

-USB Power Specification:
+USB Power Specifications:

-BC 1.2 (an extension of USB3.0) 5V/1.5A
+BC 1.2 (an extension of USB 3.0): 5V/1.5A

-USB Power Source Types
+USB Power Source Types:

 Note: this type of port does not enumerate with a device that connects to it, and it's job is to act as "dedicated" power supply.